What’s the Car Sales Tax in Each State?

 - Oklahoma - 3.25%

 States with High Sales Tax

-The remaining states have the highest sales tax, all above 10%.
+The remaining states have the highest sales tax, all 7% or above.
 The high sales tax states are:

 Car Sales Tax by State